(This page revised December 10, 2014)

 In 1942, or possibly as early as late 1941, Morrison began producing the “real” Patriot, a Cameo Top pen fitted with a 14K gold nib and issued in versions to honor the Army, Navy, Air Corps, and Marines.
 (There are rumors of a Coast Guard Patriot, but I have never seen any credible reference to a “Coastie” version.)
 That the Air Corps model was named as it was, despite the fact that the Army Air Corps had become the Army Air Forces in June 1941, suggests that Morrison had already planned these pens several months before the U.S. entered World War II.
 Like their forebears, initial production pens were lever-fillers, as shown by this Army example:

-Rationing of rubber articles began with tires in January 1942, and more severe restrictions were enacted later in the year.
-By October, Morrison could no longer get enough rubber sacs to make lever-fillers; to keep production going, Morrison’s engineers developed the syringe-filling Patriot.
+Rationing of rubber articles began with tires in January 1942.
+Very shortly, Morrison could no longer get enough rubber sacs to make lever-fillers; to keep production going, Morrison’s engineers developed the syringe-filling Patriot.
 Considered on its own merits, the syringe-filling design is superior to the lever-filler in almost every respect, but Morrison shipped at least some of these pens with an apologetic note explaining that they were a wartime exigency.

 Here are Army, Navy, Air Corps, and Marine Corps Patriots, presented in order of their rarity: